We may earn affiliate commissions for the recommended products. Learn more.

 Speed: High

-Released almost two decades ago, OpenVPN is still the most popular tunneling protocol.
+Released in 2001, OpenVPN is one of the most popular tunneling protocols.
 However, because of WireGuard, it's slowly losing its position for good.
 Despite that, you still get first-class security and fast speeds with this open-source VPN tunneling protocol.

 You may encounter two versions of OpenVPN – TCP and UDP.
 The former is more stable and the latter offers a faster connection.